Random-field random surfaces: Introduction

 We thus see that the first term on the right-hand side of~\eqref{eq:total variance formula} is not larger than the second term in every dimension (up to a multiplicative factor).
 We further remark that the Brascamp-Lieb inequality can also be used to obtain Gaussian concentration estimates for the thermal fluctuations (see~\cite[Section 2.2.1]{DGI00} and~\cite[Theorem 4.9 and Remark 4.1]{F05}).

+While the variance upper bounds of Theorem~\ref{prop3.1009100bis} hold pointwise for every vertex of $\Lambda_L$, matching lower bounds cannot be expected to hold for vertices arbitrarily close to the boundary and are thus stated for vertices which are at a certain distance of the boundary.

-Theorem~\ref{prop3.100910} and Theorem~\ref{prop3.1009100bis} are closely related to the detailed investigations of Cotar and K\"ulske on the existence and uniqueness of gradient Gibbs measures for disordered random surfaces~\cite{CK12, CK15}.
-This is discussed further in Section~\ref{sec.relresult} but we already point out here that the upper bounds in Theorem~\ref{prop3.100910} in dimensions $d\ge 3$ may be deduced from~\cite[Proposition 2.1 and Lemma 3.5]{CK12} and that our proof of the upper bounds in Theorem~\ref{prop3.1009100bis} shares several ingredients with the proof in~\cite{CK15}.
+Theorem~\ref{prop3.100910} and Theorem~\ref{prop3.1009100bis} are related to the detailed investigations of Cotar and K\"ulske on the existence and uniqueness of translation-covariant gradient Gibbs measures for disordered random surfaces~\cite{CK12, CK15}.
+This is discussed further in Section~\ref{sec.relresult} but we already point out here that the upper bounds in Theorem~\ref{prop3.100910} in dimensions $d\ge 3$ may be deduced from~\cite[Proposition 2.1 and Lemma 3.5]{CK12}.

 {\bf Integer-valued random-field Gaussian free field:} In this section we study the fluctuations of the \emph{integer-valued} Gaussian free field when subjected to a quenched independent external field, as we now define.
 Let $\Lambda\subset\Z^d$ be finite and let $\eta:\Lambda\to\R$.
 The Hamiltonian $H^{\IV , \eta}_\Lambda$ of the integer-valued Gaussian free field on $\Lambda$ with external field $\eta$ associates to each $\phi:\Lambda^+\to\Z$ the energy